 The concept design proposes three zones:

 The Wildwood Playspace is part of an organic design process.
-The Concept Design Brief is now available for feedback before costing and detailed design.
+The Concept Design Brief is now closed for feedback.

 Click here to view the concept design brief.